One lawsuit can cost

 Umbrella insurance provides additional liability coverage above your underlying home, auto, and business policies.
 When a claim exceeds your primary policy limits, your umbrella activates.
 It also covers some claims not included in underlying policies, such as personal injury (libel, slander, defamation) and false arrest.

-A $1M personal umbrella typically costs $200–$400/year — under $1/day.
-Each additional million typically adds $50–$100/year, so $3M of protection often costs under $600/year.
+A $1M personal umbrella may cost roughly $200–$400/year for many qualified households — under $1/day.
+Additional limits may add $50–$100/year, so $3M of protection often costs under $600/year.
 Commercial umbrella pricing varies by industry and ranges from $500–$7,000+/year for $1M–$5M in coverage.

 Yes.
 Umbrella carriers require minimum underlying limits.
 For personal umbrella, this typically means 250/500 auto liability and $500K homeowners liability.
 For commercial umbrella, it usually requires $1M/$2M GL and $1M commercial auto CSL.
 We review your existing policies before recommending an umbrella program to ensure compliance.

 No. Personal umbrella policies specifically exclude business activities.
 If you own a business, you need a separate commercial umbrella policy above your business's general liability and commercial auto policies.
-Many California small business owners make the mistake of assuming their personal umbrella covers their business — it does not.
+Many California small business owners make the mistake of assuming their personal umbrella covers their business — it generally does not.

 Serving All of California